 Scion xD Review

-The 2013 Scion xD ranks 20 out of 43 Affordable Small Cars.
-This ranking is based on our analysis of 50 published reviews and test drives of the Scion xD, and our analysis of reliability and safety data.
+The 2014 Scion xD ranks 19 out of 40 Affordable Small Cars.
+This ranking is based on our analysis of published reviews and test drives of the Scion xD, as well as reliability and safety data.

 Other Cars to Consider

-The five-seat 2013 Scion xD is only available in one trim, which has a four-cylinder engine and a standard five-speed manual transmission.
-An automatic transmission is available.
-All xD models come with a Pioneer stereo, USB port, HD Radio and Bluetooth.
-The xD has not changed much since it was introduced for the 2008 model year, so this review uses applicable research and reviews from 2008 to 2013.
-Following the 2013 model year, production of the Scion xD will end.
+The 2014 Scion xD seats five and has a four-cylinder engine and a standard five-speed manual transmission.
+A four-speed automatic transmission is available.
+The xD has not changed much since it was introduced for the 2008 model year, so this overview uses applicable research and reviews from the 2008 to 2014 model years.